Assassination of Sokratis Giolias: Threats to journalists

 While there had been several previous reports of threats against prominent Greek journalists from the various parties vying for power in recent years, including a shooting at the headquarters of Alter TV linked to the Sect of Revolutionaries which caused no injuries, there had never been any direct action taken in furtherance of these threats.
 After the attack, the group released a statement in which they warned, "Journalists, this time we came to your door, but next time you will find us in your homes."

 Assassination

-At approximately 5:30 (UTC) on 19 July 2010, three men dressed as security personnel and wearing bullet-proof vests arrived at Sokratis Giolias's residence in one of the many suburbs of Athens.
+At approximately 5:30 (UTC) on 19 July 2010, three men dressed as security personnel and wearing bullet-proof vests arrived at Sokratis Giolias's residence in the suburbs of Athens.
 Using the intercom, the men then summoned Giolias out into the street from his home under the pretense that his car was being stolen.
 Once Giolias stepped outside, the men reportedly opened fire with at least two 9 mm semi-automatic rifles.
 The group fired a total of 16 shots and according to reports hit him "at least fifteen times" before driving away.
 He died instantly.